ADS-B Radar

 Manage your data

 The background referesh rate determines how often the data is fetched when the map is closed.
-This could be a slower rate, which will still allow for accurate flight routes and aircaft count in the menu bar.
+This should be a slower rate, which will still allow for accurate flight routes and aircaft count in the menu bar.

 URL for JSON notifications